kemitchell/flat-dependency-follower.js/README.md

 Useful request paths include:

+- `GET /package/{name}` serves a JSON array of package versions known to the follower.

 - `GET /package/{name}/{version}{/sequence}`, where `sequence` is the server's current sequence by default.
 Serves a flat dependency tree, if any, as JSON.